EENI Global Business School

 4- Protestant Personalities and Spiritual Leaders.

-The objectives of the subject “Protestants, Ethics and Business” are the following:
+The educational aims of the Subject “Protestants, Ethics and Business” are the following:

-2. To understand the Ethical Principles of the Protestants;
+2. To understand the Ethical Principles of Protestants

-5. To know the presence of Protestants in the world;
+5. To learn about presence of Protestants in the world

-6. To explore the role of Protestantism on the Western Civilization.
+6. To explore the role of Protestantism on Western Civilization

 Online Student (Master International Business Foreign Trade)

-The Subject “Protestants, Ethics and Business” belongs to the following Online Programs taught by EENI Global Business School:
+The Subject “Protestants, Ethics and Business” is included within the curriculum of the following academic programs at EENI Global Business School:

 In 1054 there was the first great schism between Orthodox Christianity (Eastern) and Catholic (West).
 In the sixteenth century, the other main division occurs: Protestantism.